Characters of The Last of Us Part II: Abby

-Abigail "Abby" Anderson (Laura Bailey) is a playable protagonist of Part II.
+Abigail "Abby" Anderson (Laura Bailey) is a primary playable character in Part II.
 Her father, Jerry Anderson, was a Firefly surgeon who Joel killed at the end of the first game to save Ellie.
 Four years later, in her early twenties, she tracks Joel down and beats him to death.
 Some time later, back in Seattle, Abby learns that her ex-boyfriend Owen has gone missing while investigating the Seraphites.
 The WLF leader, Isaac Dixon, believes he may have defected, and plans to assault the Seraphites' island settlement.
 Searching for Owen, Abby is captured and witnesses the Seraphites shatter the arm of a runaway Seraphite, Yara.
 After being rescued by Yara's younger brother Lev, they arrive at the aquarium, where Abby finds Owen.
 He plans to sail to Santa Barbara, where the Fireflies were supposedly regrouping.
 Yara's arm requires amputation, so Abby and Lev retrieve medical supplies from the hospital, which is overrun by Infected.
 Lev runs away to the Seraphite settlement to convince their mother to leave the cult.
 Abby and Yara pursue him, fending off an attack from Tommy.

 At the settlement, they discover Lev has killed his devout mother in self-defense.
 As the WLF attack the settlement, Yara kills Isaac and sacrifices herself to let Abby and Lev escape.
 Abby and Lev return to the aquarium to find Owen and his pregnant girlfriend Mel killed and a map leading to Ellie's theater hideout.
 At the theater, Abby kills Jesse, shoots Tommy, and overpowers Ellie and Dina.
 Learning that Dina is pregnant, Abby spares them at Lev's insistence and warns them to leave.
 Some time later, Abby and Lev arrive in Santa Barbara searching for the Fireflies, but are captured by the Rattlers, slave-keeping bandits.
 After being weakened by weeks of torture, they are rescued by Ellie.
 Threatening to kill Lev, Ellie forces Abby to fight her.
 Ellie overpowers her, but lets her live.
 Abby sails away with Lev towards the Firefly base on Catalina Island.